3loop/loop-decoder/packages/transaction-interpreter/README.md

 All interpreters are stored in the `interpreters` directory.
 Each interpreter must export a function `transformEvent` and an array `contracts` that contains the concatenated chainid and contract address (`${chainId}:${address}`).

-We use `bun` to run the script which compiles all interpreters into a format that can be consumed by the loop interpreter.
+Before using the library, we need compiles all interpreters into a format that can be consumed by the loop interpreter.

 ```bash
 pnpm run build:intepreters
 ```

-Then you can compile the library with
+You can compile the library with the following command:

 ```bash
 pnpm run build